Ohio Association of Two-Year Colleges

 Jill Maggs, EdD, from the University of Rio Grande, the Teaching Grant

 Award winner for 2013.
-The 2014 winner will be introduced at this year's
+The 2014 winner will be announced and introduced

 Davis-Zimmerman Student Scholarship